peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  Converts this object's value to a 64-bit signed integer.

 * `String ToRadixString(int radix)`<br>
- Generates a string representing the value of this object, in the given radix.
+ Generates a string representing the value of this object, in the specified radix.

 * `String toString()`<br>